goorny999/soverain-explorer/README.md

 This will install the latest Bulwark wallet and create a rpc username/password before starting the daemon.

 ## Install
-`git clone https://github.com/bulwark-crypto/bulwark-explorer.git` - copy repo to local folder.
+`git clone https://github.com/soveraintg/soverain-explorer.git` - copy repo to local folder.

-`cd blockex` - change into project directory.
+`cd soverain-explorer` - change into project directory.

 `yarn install` - install packages used by the system.